When is the UK train strike? Dates, times and everything you need to know

 Union members at Network Rail and 13 train operators will stage 24-hour walkouts on 21, 23 and 25 June.

-What could the effect be?
+What will the effect be?
 And are other disputes on the horizon?

 Britain’s biggest rail union, the RMT, has called three days of industrial action at both Network Rail and 13 train operators over pay, redundancies and “a guarantee there will be no detrimental changes to working practices”.